GovTechSG/apex-cloud-troubleshooting/docs/monitoring/viewing-trace-logs.md

-# View logs in stack trace
+# Viewing trace logs

-Intro -
+To troubleshoot and resolve API issues, you can review stack trace logs in the Elastic Cloud deployment.
+To view the logs, you need to identify the correlation ID of the specific request that led to the error, and then use that correlation ID to view the stack trace of that request.
+The stack trace provides detailed information about the sequence of method calls that led to the error.

 ### Prerequisites

-To begin with, you'll need:
+You need to have:
-- An active TechPass account
+- An active TechPass account [?]
-- Elastic Cloud deployment
+- Access to your Elastic Cloud deployment [?]

-To view message logs in stack trace, follow these steps:
+To view stack trace logs, follow these steps:
 <!--
-How about logging in?
+logging in?
 Navigating to "space"?

 Questions: